Jason5Lee/defer-kt/README.md

 1. Less indent, especially if you have multiple resources to close.
 2. Easy to have a variable number of resources.
 3. Provide the `cancelDefer` method to transfer ownership, i.e. pass the resource to another object and let it close.

+## Coroutine supports

+Use `suspendDeferScope` if there may be suspend function calls in the defer block.
+The defer code will be executed in the non-cancellable coroutine context.